 The IDHS Amateur Radio Disaster Communications ("Ham") Team supports auxiliary communications through the RACES program using amateur radio frequencies and any other means necessary.
 The Team also supports all other amateur emergency communications programs in the state of Indiana.

-The directed NET conducted on the second Sunday of the month at 2200 UTC exercises the communications between the county’s EMA and the state EOC over amateur radio frequencies.
-The designated radio operators are encouraged to use any or all of the posted frequencies to test equipment and propagation.
+A directed NET conducted on the second Sunday of the month at 18:00 Eastern Time (17:00 Central Time), on 3.920 MHz +/- QRM.
+The net is intended to exercise the communications between the county’s EMA and the state EOC and provide an opportunity for IDHS RACES Team member to practice Net Control Operations.
 Relaying for other counties is encouraged for this net.

 Any amateur station appropriately licensed and designated by the county’s EMA Director may check in representing that county.
 Normally a single station represents each county, and often this station is the ARES EC or the RACES Officer of that county, as authorized by the county’s EMA director.
 Once all counties have been called, NET Control may invite other amateur stations to check in.